strictdoc-project/strictdoc/docs/sphinx/source/strictdoc_03_development_plan.rst

 Python baseline
 ===============

 The supported version of Python is kept to be as low as possible.
-As of 2023-Q2, the currently supported version is Python 3.7.
+As of 2023-Q4, the currently supported version is Python 3.7.

 Ideally, the lowest Python version should only be raised when it is consistently deprecated by the major software platforms like Ubuntu or GitHub Actions.

-The only other reason for an upgrade of the lowest Python version can be the emerging constraints of the projects that StrictDoc's depends on.
-Given the current dependency graph, this almost never happens.
+Another reason for upgrading the minimum Python version is due to the upstream dependencies.
+As these dependencies stop supporting the older versions of Python, StrictDoc must be upgraded to maintain compatibility.
+With the existing dependency graph, this happens rather infrequently as most dependencies also maintain the compatibility with the older Python versions.